John Wozniak (American football coach): Playing career

-Wozniak played Quarterback and Wide Receiver during his time at Knox College.
+Wozniak played quarterback and wide receiver during his time at Knox College.
 After his senior season in 1998, he was named All-Midwest Conference honorable mention as a QB.

 Coaching career

 Knox College

 Following Wozniak's playing career at Knox College, he immediately joined the coaching staff at his alma mater, where he served as the Tight end coach and Punters coach for the 1999 season.
 The next year, Wozniak was promoted to offensive coordinator, a position he held through the 2003 season.

-Les Miles Connection
+Les Miles

 In 2004, Wozniak made the jump to division 1 football as he was hired by Les Miles at Oklahoma State.
 Wozniak was an offensive graduate assistant for one season, before following Miles to LSU for the 2005 season.
 After spending the 2006 season as the tight ends coach and special teams coordinator at Georgia Southern, Wozniak return for one more season with Miles at LSU as an offensive quality control coach.
 The 2007 season proved to be successful as the Tigers won the 2007 BCS National Championship game.